ibm-cloud-docs/EventStreams/quick_setup_guide.md

     - IAM authentication uses access tokens for authentication, which you acquire by sending a request with an API key.

-### Create an instance
+### Step 2b: Create an instance
 {: #create_instance_api}

-Then run a command like the following to create an Enterprise instance in US South:
+Run a command like the following to create an Enterprise instance in US South:

 ```sh
 curl -X POST https://resource-controller.cloud.ibm.com/v2/resource_instances -H "Authorization: ${token}" -H "Content-Type: application/json" \